Postal Address: P.O. Box 2147 Rosebud, 3939, Victoria, Australia.

 Sister Carmel gathered round her several volunteer drivers and like minded people such as the long serving Max Everett and Ruth Denton, and thus the Southern Peninsula Cancer Support Group was born in 1987.

-The Southern Peninsula Cancer Support Group is an incorporated and not for profit organisation accredited by the Cancer Council of Victoria.
+The Southern Peninsula Cancer Support Group changed its name in 2020 to reflect more realistically what our purpose was - that is transport.
+So we are now called the Southern Peninsula Cancer Transport Group.
+We are an incorporated and 'not for profit' organisation accredited by the Cancer Council of Victoria.

-The Southern Peninsula Cancer Support Group extends its care from Portsea to Mornington and across to Flinders including Red Hill.
+The Southern Peninsula Cancer Transport Group extends its care from Portsea to Mornington and Red Hill area.

 Patients are referred to the group by their Doctor or Specialist, the treatment hospitals and by word of mouth from others who have been helped by the service.